Graphic Design BFA

 Our students are interested in their visual environment and all forms of graphic communication.
 This highly creative, detail-oriented field involves research, development, and refinement of ideas; clear communication with clients and manufacturers; and a keen understanding of business and marketing principles.
 Widespread professional opportunities are available for College of the Arts' graduates.

-As a graphic design major, you will learn about art making through courses in design, composition, color theory, and art history.
+As a graphic design major, you will begin your studies with courses in design, composition, color theory, and art history.
 Subsequent study focuses on theories and practices of visual communication, including the selection and use of type and image; professional presentations; concept development; computer applications for professional production; and content preparation for print, multimedia and the web.
 We supplement our curriculum with a range of general education courses that foster critical thinking.
 Small classes that range from 18-22 students ensure personalized attention.

 For complete Graphic Design BFA course requirements and descriptions, go to: